Duke vs. Arizona: Odds, spread, over/under - November 10

 - Odds to win the national championship: +1300

-- Duke is third-best in college basketball in terms of its odds to win the national championship (+1300), much higher than its computer rankings (118th).
+- In terms of its odds to win the national championship (+1300), Duke is third-best in the country.
+It is far below that, 129th, according to computer rankings.

-- Duke's chances of winning the national championship, based on its odds, are 7.1%.
+- Based on its moneyline odds, Duke has a 7.1% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!